Coagulation equations for aerosol dynamics

 \subsection{Mass localization in stationary solutions}

-Mass localization is also observed in stationary solutions to coagulation equations with source by applying a similar study as in the previous Section.
-We consider the stationary multicomponent coagulation equation with source and constant kernel as before $K_{\alpha,\beta}=2$,
+Mass localization is also observed in stationary solutions to coagulation equations with source by applying a similar analysis as in the previous Section.
+We consider the stationary multi-component coagulation equation with source and constant kernel $K_{\alpha,\beta}=2$,

 where $s_\alpha$ is the source term.
 In analogy to the initial conditions in the time-dependent case \eqref{eq:disc_ini}, the source term is given by

 for some given $h>0$.